System Requirements

 • Platform: Any Python-supported platform

-• Memory: Minimal overhead (~2-5 MB depending on buffer size)
+• Memory: Minimal overhead (~2-5 MB depending on queue size)

 Java SDK